 Diet and Nutrition

-Staying conscious of your Old English Sheepdog’s diet is incredibly important.
+Staying conscious of an Old English sheepdog’s diet is incredibly important.
 The dog’s shaggy coat can often make it difficult to see weight gain, so keeping them on a consistent and nutritious diet will tremendously help prevent obesity and other adverse health effects related to weight gain.

 Checking out the dog food aisle can be scary—there are so many brands, but which one is best for your pooch?
 It can be difficult and time-consuming to settle on one.
-You can determine whether or not a food will be suitable for your Old English Sheepdog by looking at the ingredients and protein content.
+Determine whether or not a particular food will be suitable for your Old English sheepdog by looking at the ingredients and protein content.
 The best diet will include lean meats high in protein, like chicken or turkey, and other whole foods.
-Because Old English Sheepdogs are not exceedingly active, fat content should be minimal.
+Because Old English sheepdogs are not exceedingly active, fat content should be minimal.